Description

 Summary: Gladiolus undulatus is a bulb in the Iridaceae family.

-Botanical name: Gladiolus undulatus L. Family: Iridaceae Origin: South Africa Common name: gladiolus Hardiness: zone 9 (around -7°C) Gladiolus undulatus is a bulb (corm) from the temperate regions of South Africa.
+Gladiolus undulatus is a bulb (corm) from the temperate regions of South Africa.
 Vegetation takes place from late November to June.
 Flowering takes place in May-June.
-July to November is the dormant period, with no vegetation.
-It is native to south-western South Africa, where it grows along roadsides, in disturbed areas or in wetlands in winter.
-When in flower, it reaches 40-70 cm in height.
-We grow it in greenhouses on the edge of the tarpaulin, where there’s moisture in winter, and in the garden.
+From July to November, this is the vegetation-free resting period.
+It is native to south-western South Africa, where it grows on roadsides, in disturbed areas or in wetlands in winter.
+When in flower, it reaches a height of 40-70 cm.
+We grow it in the greenhouse on the edge of the tarpaulin, where there is moisture in winter, and in the garden.
 It should be grown in partial shade.